Emily Olivon

 Northern Virginia, she graduated Magna Cum Laude from James Madison

 University with a BA in 2011.
-She is currently a PhD student in the
+She went on to a doctoral program in

 Helyn Kim